Élie Ayache’s The Medium of Contingency – A Review

 : On p.
 64, Ayache writes: “good philosophy books are the ones in which the thought is written (as in literary books) and not yet thought (reflexively, transcendently).”
 This is apparently his justification for not editing.

-Posted on September 5, 2016, in Review, Philosophy, Finance and tagged Meillassoux, Taleb, Ayache, Élie Ayache, quantitative finance, contingency, derivatives, efficient market hypothesis, probability.
+Posted on September 5, 2016, in Finance, Philosophy, Review and tagged Ayache, Élie Ayache, contingency, derivatives, efficient market hypothesis, Meillassoux, probability, quantitative finance, Taleb.
 Bookmark the permalink.
 Leave a comment.